ecalatayudc/Big_data_2020/README.md

    ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Note: you can download as .zip_

-2. Move to the Big_data_2020/ repository
+2. Move to the Big_data_2020/ directory
    ```sh
    cd Big_data_2020/
    ```